wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 <div class="abstract">

-A dentograph is a visualization of a library's holdings, built on the idea that a classification scheme is a mathematical function mapping one set of things (books or the universe of knowledge) onto another (a set of numbers and letters).
+A dentograph is a visualization of a library's collection, built on the idea that a classification scheme is a mathematical function mapping one set of things (books or the universe of knowledge) onto another (a set of numbers and letters).
 Dentographs can visualize aspects of just one collection or can be used to compare two or more collections.
 This article describes how to build them, with examples and code, and discusses some problems and future directions.

 </div>